Single Income Family Path to FI

 Insourcing Work

 Doing minor repair work or home improvements yourself instead of hiring it out is a powerful lever to reduce your living expenses and accelerate your progress to Financial Independence.
-I cover this topic in greater detail in a previous post titled Financial Benefits Of Being Handy.
+I covered this topic in greater detail in a previous post titled Financial Benefits Of Being Handy.

 Part-Time Accountant

 Tracking your expenses is a good way to boost your confidence in the years leading up to one spouse leaving the workforce.
-One of the greatest pieces of advice I can recall hearing is that you will never feel like you have enough money unless you know where it is going.
+One of the greatest pieces of advice I can recall hearing is “You will never feel like you have enough money unless you know where it is going.”
 I started tracking our expenses using Quicken software around the time we were married.
 Tracking our expenses has been nothing less than a part-time job but it provided us the confidence that we could continue to thrive financially on only one income.
 And now having over 10 years of cost data, we know exactly what our present life costs when we estimate our Financial Independence number.
 The benefit of becoming a part-time accountant will be the topic of a future post.

 You will never feel like you have enough money unless you know where it is going.